Cher-oona Vicky Sievey

 Richard Branson recently launched Virgin Health Bank – “Life-saving today.
 Life-changing tomorrows”.
 On their website you can find his opening letter which states in the first paragraph that; “We’re all aware that the human body has an amazing capacity to heal itself but there are some illnesses and injuries we need more help to fight.
 The use of umbilical cord blood stem cells is an area in which I have been personally interested for many years.
 The thought that a straightforward technique carried out immediately after the baby is born could, in the future, save or enhance lives is incredible”.

-When reading the FAQ’s section of the website, I found this question and answer below.
+When reading the FAQ’s section of the website, I found this question below.